TheMadVanguard/Zabbix/MS_Teams_Notification/README.md

 ![Image of MS Teams Webhook](https://raw.githubusercontent.com/TheMadVanguard/Zabbix/master/MS_Teams_Notification/Images/Zabbix%20Media%20Types.PNG)

-Then, create a "Slack" user on the "Users" sub-tab of the "Administration" tab within the Zabbix servers web interface and specify this users "Media" as the "Slack" media type that was just created with the Slack.com channel ("#alerts" in the example) or user name (such as "@ericoc") that you want messages to go to in the "Send to" field as seen below:
+Then, create a "Microsfot Teams" user on the "Users" sub-tab of the "Administration" tab within the Zabbix servers web interface and specify this users "Media" as the "Microsoft Teams" media type that was just created with the Microsoft Teams channel ("#Zabbix" in the example) or user name (such as "@TheMadVanguard") that you want messages to go to in the "Send to" field as seen below:

 ![Zabbix User](https://pictures.ericoc.com/github/zabbix-user.png "Zabbix User")